OSF Storage Caps (OSF Projects)

-Beginning November 3, 2020, OSF will limit the capacity of private projects and components utilizing OSF Storage to 5 GB and public projects and components to 50 GB, and advises users to integrate add-ons to their projects for storage management wherever possible.
+On November 3, 2020, OSF began limiting the capacity of private projects and components utilizing OSF Storage to 5 GB and public projects and components to 50 GB, and now advises users to integrate add-ons to their projects for storage management wherever possible.

 How to get started:

-4. Finally, explore how your university or institution can connect its repository to OSF through an OSF Institutions membership for streamlined institutional collaboration and research data management.
+4. Finally, explore how your university or institution can connect its repository to OSF through an OSF Institutions Membership for streamlined institutional collaboration and research data management.
 If your institution is a member, you can request additional storage allotment for your work.
 Please reach out to Support@Osf.Io for assistance.

 Questions?
 Review our Storage Caps FAQs.